eaze/data-science-homework/README.md

 Write your answer (rounded to 5 decimal points) in question_2.txt.

 *Hint: The answer is not simply the probability that the sixth card is a face card.
-You can rephrase the question as, "What is the probability that you will be dealt a 5-card hand such that taking the bet will be in your favor?"*
+You can rephrase the question as, "What is the probability that you will be dealt a 5-card hand such that taking the bet is in your favor?"*

 <br />